Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 Simple filtering can be controlled by defining regular expressions to match values in `EssentialProperty` descriptors.
-The `capabilities.supportedEssentialProperties` setting can list the *schemeIdUri* of supported descriptors and regular expressions to match against descriptor values.
+The `capabilities.supportedEssentialProperties` setting can list the `@schemeIdUri` of supported descriptors and regular expressions to match against descriptor `@value`.

 For example, the following configuration would remove all DVB low-latency tracks:

 ```js